preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 Directory of communities in Omnia v7
 =====================================

-Within a business profile several community apps can be active for different settings.
+Within a business profile several communities can be active for different settings.
 To be able to create a community, at least one template for this purpose must be available.
 If none are, create a template first.

 Here you will see a list of communities in the Business Profile, for example: